Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Abstract

 \section{Abstract}

-Advances in the control of intense infrared light have led to the striking discovery of metastable superconductivity in $\mathrm{K}_3\mathrm{C}_{60}$ at 100K, lasting more than 10 nanoseconds.
-Inspired by these experiments, we discuss possible mechanisms for long-lived, photo-induced superconductivity above $T_{c}$.
-We analyze a minimal model of optically-driven Raman phonons coupled to inter-band electronic transitions.
-Using this model, we develop a possible microscopic mechanism for photo-controlling the pairing interaction by displacively shifting the Raman mode.
-Leveraging this mechanism, we explore two pictures of long-lived, light-induced superconductivity far above $T_c$.
-We first investigate long-lived, photo-induced superconductivity arising from the metastable trapping of a displaced phonon coordinate.
-We then propose an alternate route to long-lived superconductivity.
-Within this paradigm, the slow equilibration of quasi-particles enables a long-lived, non-thermal superconducting gap.
-We conclude by discussing implications of both scenarios to experiments that can be used to discriminate between them.
-Our work provides falsifiable, mechanistic explanations for the nanosecond scale photo-induced superconductivity found in $\mathrm{K}_3\mathrm{C}_{60}$, while also offering a theoretical basis for exploring long-lived, non-equilibrium superconductivity in other quantum materials.
+Inspired by the striking discovery of metastable superconductivity in $\mathrm{K}_3\mathrm{C}_{60}$ at 100K, far above $T_{\textrm{c}}=20K$, we discuss possible mechanisms for long-lived, photo-induced superconductivity.
+Starting from a model of optically-driven Raman phonons coupled to inter-band electronic transitions, we develop a microscopic mechanism for photo-controlling the pairing interaction.
+Leveraging this mechanism, we first investigate long-lived superconductivity arising from the thermodynamic metastable trapping of the driven phonon.
+We then propose an alternative route, where the superconducting gap created by an optical drive leads to a dynamical bottleneck in the equilibration of quasi-particles.
+We conclude by discussing implications of both scenarios for experiments that can be used to discriminate between them.
+Our work provides falsifiable explanations for the nanosecond-scale photo-induced superconductivity found in $\mathrm{K}_3\mathrm{C}_{60}$, while simultaneously offering a theoretical basis for exploring metastable superconductivity in other quantum materials.